Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 * Hitting Durandal will let you win most of your clashes in the next scene, but making Durandal land is tricky.
 1-side and/or time Durandal with your The Black Silence passive to maximize these odds.
 You should look to land Durandal whenever possible.
 * Clash Wheels Industry or Mook Workshop against Unhinged Melodia to prevent the \+3 strength gain, which will make your life immensely difficult next scene if it activates
 * Unless you managed to land both dice on Durandal on the previous scene, prefer 1-siding with your 0-costs over clashing
+* Towards the end of the fight, Argalia should be low enough on stagger that you can rush him down.
+Sword of Frost facilitates this as all of your pages will fire before any of his.
 * Save Furioso the very end when Argalia hits his 25 HP health gate.

 ### Recommended Abnos \+ Egos: